 How much does a Security Manager make?

-A Security Manager plays a crucial role in ensuring the safety of people and property.
-This job often comes with a rewarding salary.
-On average, a Security Manager earns about $92,799 per year.
-This figure can vary based on experience, location, and the size of the organization.
+A Security Manager plays a crucial role in ensuring the safety and security of a workplace.
+This job often involves overseeing security staff, creating safety plans, and monitoring security systems.
+The average yearly salary for a Security Manager is around $94,709.
+This salary can vary based on experience, location, and the size of the company.

 What are the highest paying cities for a Security Manager?